Stippler/drone-hustle/README.md

 ## MIP Formulation

+The optimization of the charging schedule of the drone is done by solving the underlying MIP.
+Decision Variables, Objective Function and the Constraints are given below.

 ### Decision Variables

 Let `n` be the number of drones, `m` be the number of packages, and `T` be the total number of time steps in the planning horizon.